 Vilks P, Miller N H, Vorauer A, 2008.
 Laboratory bentonite colloid migration experiments to support the Äspö Colloid Project.
+Accepted for publication in Physics and Chemistry of the Earth.

 3.5 Microbe Projects

 Microorganisms interact with their surroundings and in some cases they greatly modify the characteristics of their environment.
 Several such interactions may have a significant influence on the function of a repository for spent fuel /Pedersen 2002/.
 There are presently four specific microbial process areas identified that are of importance for proper repository functions and that are best studied at the Microbe Laboratory.
 They are: bio-mobilisation of radionuclides, bio-immobilisation of radionuclides, microbial effects on the chemical stability of deep groundwater environments and microbial corrosion of copper.